If you’re an Amazon seller, you know that optimizing your Amazon listing can directly impact your product ranking and sales.

 - Accepted formats are JPEG, TIFF, or GIF

 - You can upload one main product image and up to eight alternate image views.
 This depends on your category.
 It can take up to 24 hours after adding an image for it to appear live on the marketplace.

 How to optimize backend keywords to rank on Amazon

-If you want to increase the discoverability of your product, we recommend you include backend keywords.
-These are invisible on the main listing.
-This is why they are called backend keywords.
-The maximum length of characters is 250.
+If you want to increase the discoverability of your product, we recommend including backend keywords (250 characters max).
+These are invisible on the main listing, which is why they are called backend keywords.

 Here are some best practices for Amazon backend keywords:

-- Don’t repeat keywords in a phrase – has no impact on your ranking
+- Don’t repeat keywords in a phrase – it doesn’t make an impact on your ranking

 Tips for creating the best Amazon product listings